 We try to collect as little information as possible while still providing you with a quality service.
-Your privacy is important to us, and we do our best to protect your personal information and ensure that information is kept private and secure.
+Your privacy is important to us, and we do our best to protect your information and ensure that information is kept private and secure.
 If you have any questions, please contact us at [email protected].

 INFORMATION WE COLLECT AND WHY

 In order to provide you with a high quality service and verify your identity, we collect various types of information when you visit Law & Crime.

 We may collect various types of non-personally identifiable information about visitors who use the Site, such as device-related information (e.g., device, browser, IP address) and server log information (e.g., date and time of day of your visit).
 We use this information to better understand our visitors and to enhance your experience.